alexch/alexch.github.com/dolores/dogarea.md

   * signs and other signals (e.g. natural boundaries and word of mouth) for letting people know, in general, where dogs are invited to play
   * amenities for dog owners, to help them supervise their dogs at play

-So think of a dog area not as a boundary, but as a focus -- a point of attraction for a certain activity or group.
+So try to think of a dog area not as a boundary, but as a focus -- a point of attraction for a certain activity or group.

 It makes no sense to put foci for two incompatible activities in the same spot.
 That's an inevitable recipe for conflict between two otherwise harmonious uses of the park.

-Lindsay's motto for the park renovation has been, "More benches, no fences."
-Without a reasonable dog area, we will get the opposite.

 # What makes a good dog area?